Squarespace sites are designed to ensure visitors can easily navigate your site on any device they choose, from desktops to tablets to smartphones.

 SEO and keeping your site mobile-friendly

-In addition to mobile-optimized templates, there are certain things you can do to ensure your site stays mobile friendly, including limiting the content in an Index Page, using blog excerpts, reducing image size, and minimizing the number of images on a page.
+In addition to mobile-optimized designs, there are certain things you can do to ensure your site stays mobile friendly, including limiting the content in a Portfolio or Index Page, using blog excerpts, reducing image size, and minimizing the number of images on a page.
 To learn more, visit Keeping your Squarespace site mobile-friendly.

 In general, content stacks vertically on mobile.
 This means that visitors can scroll to see all your content, rather than having to pinch, zoom, and scroll in many directions.